Mauryan07/Data-broadcasting-using-nrf24l01/README.md

 # Data Broadcasting Project with nRF24L01 Module

 This project aims to create a data broadcasting system using the nRF24L01 transceiver module for wireless transmission and reception.
 It includes a web interface on the transmitter side to control and manage the broadcasting process.
+The output at the receiver side is displayed on an SSD1306 OLED display, and critical words can be triggered using a red LED or buzzer at the receiving side.

 ## Features